North Dakota's latest try at abortion ban could face lawsuit

 WHAT’S NEXT?

-While the bill's sponsor and lawyers critical of it say the law is now in effect, the state attorney general was not available Tuesday to comment on how and when the state would enforce the new law.
+While the latest ban's sponsor and lawyers critical of it say the law is now in effect, the state attorney general was not available Tuesday to comment on how and when the state would enforce the new law.

 The director, Tammi Kromenaker, said in a message to The Associated Press that the new law leads patients to “wonder if they are doing something criminal by accessing healthcare.
 No patient should be faced with that feeling.”